Davi-Archive/student-manager-springboot-thymeleaf-mvc/README.md

 # Student Manager

-This system made with the Model-View-Controller Architecture, using thymeleaf and Spring boot, and is capable of view, saving, deleting, updating students, for control.
+This system made with the Model-View-Controller Architecture and is capable of view, saving, deleting, updating students, for control.

 # This application is Live